 SAE is generally used for scenes with a lot of (fast) motion.

-- Fast shutter speed (1/10000th of a second = 0.1 milliseconds): gets an image clear even with fast movement, but less light falls on the sensor (resulting in a dark image where more gain would be needed but this one may add finally more noise..)
+- Fast shutter speed (1/10000th of a second = 0.1 milliseconds): gets an image clear even with fast movement, but less light falls on the sensor resulting in a dark image where more gain would be needed but this may add more noise.

-- Gain limit, which specifies the maximum level of Gain (Gain is the artificial brightness and contrast that the camera can automatically add to the image.
-It has to be used very carefully otherwise it can end up in adding noise to the picture in dark areas and producing a washed out, greyish picture!)
+- G.Limit, which specifies the maximum level of Gain.
+Gain is the artificial brightness and contrast that the camera can automatically add to the image.
+It has to be used very carefully otherwise it can end up in adding noise to the picture in dark areas and producing a washed-out, greyish picture!

 - Brightness - Brightness brightens the entire image,